Craig A. Allen is an Actuary & Forensic Economist at TD&P Consulting.

 Since 2015, he has been chair of the Actuarial Evidence Committee of the Canadian Institute of Actuaries, where he has authored a number of the institute’s submissions to governments and has built bridges between property-casualty insurance actuaries and those actuaries who provide expert testimony and litigation support.
-He is a steering committee member for the Hartford chapter of the Professional Liability Underwriting Society (PLUS).
+He serves as a Trend Advisor for the Professional Liability Underwriting Society (PLUS).

 Mr. Allen is a Fellow of the Casualty Actuarial Society and a Fellow of the Canadian Institute of Actuaries.
 He holds a degree in mathematics and a diploma in urban land economics, from the University of British Columbia.

 ➢ Valuation of Damages in Complex Malpractice Matter